ch0t4nk/PDFtoMD/docs/development/IMPLEMENTATION.md

 - --

-This implementation provides a robust, scalable, and cost-effective solution for batch PDF to Markdown conversion with comprehensive monitoring, analytics, and error handling.
+This implementation provides a robust, scalable, and cost-effective solution for batch PDF to Markdown conversion with comprehensive monitoring, analytics, and error handling.\n